 Disclosure of Personal Information

 We do not sell, distribute or otherwise give any other organisation access to the personal information you provide as part of your purchase, with the sole exception of sharing your email address with the promoter of the event, if you have elected to receive information by email at the checkout.

-On occasion Comedy @ Trades conducts marketing campaigns involving direct emails and other marketing tools, using mailing list databases maintained by the Company.
+On occasion Bella Union conducts marketing campaigns involving direct emails and other marketing tools, using mailing list databases maintained by the Company.
 You will only be included in this database if you elect to receive marketing information.

 Please remember that you have statutory rights as a consumer under the Trade Practices Act and other legislation.
 A good starting point for more information is the Australian Competition and Consumer Commission.